 Ever heard about time management?
-It’s more than just a phrase.
-If you ever attend workshops, you will hear it discussed regularly.
-They will probably make you open your calendar, shrink your meetings and even teach you to make faster and more efficient i.e. coming to the meeting prepared with your agenda, action items, summary and so on).
+It is more than just a phrase.
+If you ever attend workshops, you will hear it being discussed regularly.
+They will probably make you open your calendar and teach you to make your meetings faster and more efficient i.e. coming to the meeting prepared with your agenda, action items, summary and so on.

 How decision-making meetings were..

-Traditionally meetings are set up using an email thread to find a date that suits everyone, and then once that has been painstakingly reached, a calendar event is sent out.
+Traditionally meetings are set up using an email thread to find a date that suits everyone.
+Once that has been painstakingly reached, a calendar event is sent out.
 From there you have to wait for people to reply and not everyone is going to be able to make it.
-Some of the key stakeholders may not even be able to attend after all.
-So actually in that meeting, you may have to accept the fact that no decision will be made, and certainly you may not be able to collect the key data and information in order to make the best decision.
+Some of the key stakeholders may not even be able to attend at all.
+By the time the meeting is taking place, you may have to accept the fact that no decision will be made, and you may not even be able to collect the key data and information in order to make the best decision.

-If I suggested you could make many effective decisions at a faster rate with no email threads, no meetings and no eCal and no Slacks, how would you feel?
+If I proposed that you could make many effective decisions at a faster rate with no email threads, no meetings, no eCal and no Slacks, how would you feel?
 Well, that’s where MENT comes in..

 Open a MENT discussion.

-With MENT you can open a discussion across your team or teams by initially asking the right question eg. What should our main KPI for 2019 be?
+With MENT you can open a discussion across your team or teams by initially asking the right question.
+For example, what should our main KPI for 2019 be?
 How can we improve retention?
-What should we prioritise next?
+What should we prioritize next?

-Once you have done that, you already have the key stakeholders involved and included.
-They will all receive a notification and everyone can give his/her opinion and support it by referencing data, plus they can agree or disagree with their colleagues and give detailed reasoning if they wish.
-Now here’s the clever bit, the platform with it’s AI will automatically calculate the score of each answer and opinion and will moderate the entire discussion to highlight the leading answers.
+Now here is the clever bit, the platform’s unique AI technology will automatically calculate the score of each answer and opinion and will then moderate the entire discussion to highlight the leading answers.
 Once these scores and data are available, the question asker, who is now the decision maker, will be able to open the analytics page and make an informed and credible decision based on all the knowledge that has been inputted by their colleagues.

-Just look at the summary and you are ready to make your decision fast.
-Once you have, the system will announce the decision made to all relevant participants so you save time, and effort.
+Just a look at the discussion summary and you will be ready to make your decision fast.
+Once it is made, the system will announce the decision to all the relevant participants helping you save time, and effort.

-Better decisions are made based on facts and on logical arguments, it’s just much easier and faster to see them in the MENT.
+Better decisions are made based on facts and on logical arguments and MENT helps make these decisions more efficient and reliable.